Slow Cooker Ham and Bean Soup

 • Chicken broth: Store-bought or homemade chicken broth; either works well.

-• Navy beans or pinto beans: To soak beans overnight, add 4 quarts water to a large bowl and add 1 pound of rinsed beans.
+• Beans: To soak beans overnight, add 4 quarts water to a large bowl and add 1 pound of rinsed beans.
 Soak at least 8 hours.
 To quick-soak beans, add 1 pound of rinsed beans to a large saucepan and cover with 3 inches of water.
 Bring to a boil.
 Boil rapidly for 5 minutes, then remove from heat, cover, and let stand for 1 hour.
-(See “Recipe FAQs” for more bean-soaking tips.)
-To substitute canned beans, use 3 to 4 cans of navy, pinto, kidney, cannelini, or Great Northern beans, rinsed and drained.
+To substitute canned beans, use 3 to 4 cans of navy, pinto, kidney, cannellini beans, Great Northern beans, or other white beans, rinsed and drained.

-• Ham bone and ham hocks: This infuses the broth with so much rich pork flavor.
+• Ham bone: A leftover ham bone infuses the broth with so much rich pork flavor.
 A meatier ham bone will produce a meatier soup.
+Or substitute ham hocks or ham shanks.

 Step-by-step instructions